Angami language

-Angami (also: Gnamei, Ngami, Tsoghami, Tsugumi, Monr, Tsanglo, Tenyidie) is a Naga language spoken in the Naga Hills in the northeastern part of India, in Kohima district, Nagaland.
+Angami, more commonly referred to as Tenyidie, is a Naga language spoken in the Naga Hills in the northeastern part of India, in Kohima district, Nagaland.
 In 2011, there is an estimate of 153,000 first language (L1) Angami speakers.
 Under the UNESCO's Language Vitality and Endangerment framework, Angami is at the level of "vulnerable", meaning that it is still spoken by most children, but "may be restricted to certain domains".

 Phonology

 Consonants

 This table represents the consonantal structure of the Khonoma dialect.

 Other dialects also contrast /tʃʰ tʃ dʒ/. [f] only occurs as an allophone of /p/.
 The velar fricative is in free variation with [h].
 The post-alveolar approximants are truly retroflex (sub-apical) [ɻ̊ ɻ] before mid and low vowels, but laminal [ɹ̠̊ ɹ̠] before high vowels (/i u/).

 Angami voiceless nasals are unusual in that, unlike the voiceless nasals of Burmese, they have a positive rather than negative voice onset time—that is, they are aspirated rather than partially voiced.
 The same is true of the laterals.
 In both cases, the aspiration has the formants characteristic of Angami h, which is somewhat velar in pronunciation.
 The other voiceless approximants may not be aspirated, as the h-like formants occur during the entire hold of the consonant.